 TAG are radio equipment within the scope of the RED and the manufacturer of the TAG is responsible for compliance.

-Due to the nature or size of TAGs, CE marking and contact details may not be affixed on the TAG.
+Due to the nature or size of TAGs, CE marking, contact details and other required information may not be affixed on the TAG.

 Non-radio products (e.g. passports, credit cards) which are tagged are not radio equipment and do not require CE marking and contact details for the purposes of RED.